If you’re heading to Jervis Bay and are looking for the perfect day trip tour then the Jervis Bay Passage Cruise with Jervis Bay Wild is a must!

 You’ll also see the Pancake Stack rock formation (looks a little bit like a small version of one of the Twelve Apostles along the Great Ocean Road, just with pancake stack rocks)!

-The deckhand will also point out the impressive sea caves of Jervis Bay that are great for snorkelling.
+The deckhand will also point out several impressive sea caves that are popular for snorkelling and diving in Jervis Bay.

 The formation of the rocks in horizontal layers is truly incredible.